Communicating digital exam details to your students

 Setting clear expectations with your students about your assessment plans will help set your students up for success.
 This guide provides advice on what to tell students about their upcoming exam and provides you with example text to edit for your situation.

 If your exam will be taken in an exam venue, it’s critical that your students understand that they are expected to be in Melbourne during the exams period.
-Students should not plan to return home during this time and no special arrangements will be made (except for approved offshore completers).
+Students should not plan to return home during this time and no special arrangements will be made.

 We strongly recommend you share with students as soon as possible whether the exam will be taken in-person in an exam venue, or an online exam taken remotely.

-- Off-campus: LMS Quiz, LMS Assignment, Gradescope Assignment, Cadmus Assignment, Video, written exam.
+• Online: LMS Quiz, LMS Assignment, Gradescope Assignment, Cadmus Assignment.

 On-campus exams

-- If the exam is off-campus, explanations of the best ways to prepare for an open-book exam and what is allowed during an open book exam (eg internet searching, use of resources, effective use of notes and outlining, toilet breaks).
+• If the exam is an online unsupervised open book exam, explanations of the best ways to prepare for an open-book exam and what is allowed during your exam (eg internet searching, use of resources, effective use of notes and outlining, toilet breaks).

 It is also recommended to consider at what points in the semester you want to introduce different sets of instructions.
 Students may, for example appreciate receiving early instructions on exam weighting and format.